Are you looking for a Red Tent?

 If you haven’t yet, we invite you to consider reading our book.
 We hope that when you do, you will find inspiration for your Red Tent and feel inspired to share the ideas that are in it.
 We really believe that Red Tents can be a way of creating radical spaces for collective care and healing.

-Although we no longer share listings for specific tents we want to honour all of you that have been a part of this journey of the Red Tent Directory, and hope that you’ll continue to benefit from resources we offer and that your Red Tent spaces continue to thrive.
+Although we no longer share listings for specific tents we want to honour all of you that have been a part of this journey of the Red Tent Directory, and hope that you’ll continue to benefit from the book.
+May your Red Tent spaces continue to thrive.